-IS 620 — Attack and Penetration — 3 hours
+IS 620 — Cyber Attacks & Threat Mitigation — 3 hours

 Explore concepts in network vulnerability from a hacker’s perspective.
 Learn about the latest cutting-edge attacks.
 Discuss legal issues associated with computer network attacks and learn how to design, build, and operate network systems to prevent, detect, and respond to attacks.

 IS 621 — Incident Response & Business Continuity — 3 hours

 Gain the knowledge necessary to prepare for and respond to computer security incidents.
 Topics include incident response preparation, detection, reaction, recovery, maintenance, computer-related disaster recovery, and business continuity planning.